keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-trinity-philosophy-2019.md

 * To understand Plato, Aristotle, and other seminal philosophers in their historical context and as thinkers relevant for us today
 * To review the Progymnasmata stages of fable, narrative, chreia/maxim, refutation/confirmation, and encomium/invective.
 * To introduce the final stage o the Progymnasmata: Thesis/Law
-* To identify arguments for and against major positions in each sub-field
+* To identify arguments for and against major positions in ethics, politics, metaphysics, and epistemology
 * To practice conversational inquiry (dialectic) into abstract topics as well as one's own life
 * To understand, test, and defend the Christian worldview applied to God, man, the universe, right and wrong, and human communities
 * To become more virtuous and wise by pursuing truth and goodness

 ### Scope, Sequence:

-This course is divided into 10 units of two weeks each:

-1. Orienting to Philosophical Thinking (Christian intellectualism)
-2. I. Pre-Christian thought (goodness, truth, beauty, knowledge)
-3. Plato, Republic
-4. Aristotle, Nic Ethics
-5. II.
-Christian thought (God, evil, will, man)
-6. Justin Martyr
-7. Augustine
-8. Aquinas
-9. III.
-Anti-Christian thought (Naturalism, skepticism, despair)
-10. Hume
-11. Conclusion
+This course is divided into two semesters -- one on Aristotle and one on Plato.
+Each semester is framed with discussions about the challenge and privilege of being Christians who are called to live the life of the mind.

 ### Grades: